csalzano/exfil/README.md

 This script supports both password and public key SSH authentication.
 To use a password, provide it in `ssh_password`.
 Register an SSH private key file using a command like `ssh-add /Users/{user-name}/{...}/privatekeyfilename` before running exfil, and provide the private key file name in `ssh_remote_key_file`.

 ## changelog

+### 1.3.0

+- __Added__ Accepts `q` at any prompt to abort the program.
+- __Added__ If the Gravity Forms plugin is active, exfil now activates or installs and activates the [Power Boost for Gravity Forms](https://wordpress.org/plugins/power-boost-for-gravity-forms/) plugin.
+- __Added__ Deactivates SiteGround's [SG Optimizer](https://wordpress.org/plugins/sg-cachepress/) plugin if it is active.
+- __Added__ Installs and activates the [Stop Emails](https://wordpress.org/plugins/stop-emails/) plugin if it is not found to be active.
+- __Fixed__ Specify a full path when saving the .sql backup file on the server so we can predict where to find it.
+- __Changed__ Asks whether to delete the downloaded .sql file after importing it before starting the import.
+This puts all questions at the beginning, and lets the program exit instead of sitting on this question if the user turns their attention away while the import is running.

 ### 1.2.1